 One reader shared this experience:

-“I was raised in Florida and discovered as a teenager that when I had a headache and took aspirin, I didn’t burn!
+“I grew up in Florida.
+As a teenager, I discovered that if I took aspirin for a headache, I didn’t burn!
 Otherwise, my skin could blister in 20 minutes at midday.

 “We are now retired, and I take a baby aspirin daily on my doctor’s advice.
 I don’t burn, though I am careful to avoid the sun in the middle of the day.
 Sunscreens with SPF irritate my skin, so I don’t use them but don’t seem to need them.”

 A. Your experience has scientific support.
 There is evidence that aspirin can reduce the damaging effect of the sun’s ultraviolet rays (Journal of Investigative Dermatology, Jan.
 2021).
 There is also some research suggesting that people who take aspirin may be less likely to develop skin cancer (Oncology Letters, March, 2015).

 Speaking of skin cancer, we received this question from a reader: